The Story of the MacMillan Pipe Band

 Following that 2001 performance, the players agreed that there was a foundation for a new band in the area and they did not want that opportunity to slip away.
 That band became a “home” for the alumni for the two schools and another band option for area pipers and drummers to consider.
 In keeping with the spirit of its founding, that band was named the MacMillan Pipe Band in honor of the naval officer who was second-in-command during Robert E. Peary’s arctic explorations, Donald B. MacMillan.
 The chieftain of Clan MacMillan granted approval in 1961 to the Peary HS Pipe Band to wear the MacMillan tartan, and the MacMillan Pipe Band chose to continue to honor D.B.
 MacMillan and all of those who played the pipes and drums in that tartan while celebrating “Two Schools, One Tradition.”

 The MacMillan-Birtles Memorial Pipe Band was formed in December 2004 as the Grade 5 (developmental) partner of the MacMillan Pipe Band and made its first appearance on the competition field at the Virginia Scottish Games in July 2005.
-Their progress is illustrated by their subsequent successful competition seasons, and their being upgraded for the 2009 season to Grade 4 by the Eastern United States Pipe Band Association.
+Their progress is illustrated by their subsequent successful competition seasons, by their success in 2017 success in Scotland (qualifying for finals in Grade 4; placing 9 out of 33 pipe bands), and by their latest promotion for the 2018 season to Grade 3 by the Eastern United States Pipe Band Association.

 The name honors the memory of Drum Sergeant Walter Birtles, whose influence on pipe band drumming stemmed from his being the snare drum instructor for the Robert E. Peary and Rockville High School Pipe Bands for over twenty-five years, his service as the Drum Sergeant of the Denny and Dunipace Pipe Band of Washington, DC, the MacAlpin Pipe Band/ Clan Campbell Pipes and Drums of Columbia, Maryland, and his being the drumming instructor for many other pipe bands throughout the Washington, D.C., metropolitan area.